 Skin on salmon, a nonstick skillet, and a bed of salt and pepper create the perfect method for pan searing salmon without oil.

-It’s no secret that salmon is an oily fish, the we know that the skin itself is especially oily.
+It's no secret that salmon is an oily fish, and the skin itself is especially oily.
 When seared, the oil from the skin is released and rendered onto the pan, which lubricates the pan enough to discourage sticking.

 A nonstick skillet, for obvious reasons, helps to create a cooking surface that is nonstick without the need for additional oil or fat.
 A well seasoned cast-iron skillet with work OK for this method, but a good quality nonstick skillet is best.